 Not all parts of the genomes code for proteins.
 When mutations occur in the coding regions, they could alter the structure or the amount of the protein.
 Mutations that cause changes in expression, we call drivers, and those that don't, we call passengers.
 The driver mutations alter the genes toward more specialized profiles (archetypes).
 For example, known mutations in the IDH1 and TP53 genes shifted glioma and breast cancer tissue expression toward the cell division profile.
 This observation is significant because it proposes a potential mechanism by which a cell can specialize even though, in theory, every cell contains the same set of genes.
 It's the change in the sequence or the structure of the genes that result in abundance changes, which eventually gives a cell the propensity to divide, invade, or process energy in a specific way.
 The totality of the cells in a given tumor gives it the characteristics of being more or less invasive, proliferative, or recurrent.
 Tumors are more sensitive to drugs that target their specialization.

-If a given drug disrupts the cell division, we should find a significant disruption in the tumors that multiply quickly.
+If a given drug disrupts cell division, we should find a significant disruption in the tumors that multiply quickly.
 The study found precisely that.
 So, for example, tumors specialized in invasion and remodeling were sensitive to a drug called Trametinib.
-Those specialized in cell division were sensitive to Ixabepilone.
-The first of the two drugs inhibit the pathway responsible for regulating cell proliferation, and the second stabilizes the microtubules essential for cell division.
+Those who specialized in cell division were sensitive to Ixabepilone.
+The first of the two drugs inhibits the pathway responsible for regulating cell proliferation, and the second stabilizes the microtubules essential for cell division.
 Evolutionary thinking can be instrumental in describing how different life forms arise and even help describe their behavior.
 Here, Hausser and colleagues used evolutionary logic to explain how various tumors optimize for various functions.
 Due to limited resources, a trade-off is a must.
 One manifestation of this logic is that the expression profiles of the different cells are optimized for a few tasks, be it cell division or invasion.

 These findings, on the one hand, show why different tumors may behave differently.
 For example, some are more prone to grow locally, and others tend to disseminate quickly and move to other parts of the body.
 Could it be also why specific mutations are prevalent in all tumors yet not relevant to all?
 The modifications that alter the gene expression appear to be very relevant here; they change the gene expression toward particular functions, for example.
-Finally, why drugs of a specific mechanism of action are effective in some cancer types, not others.
+Finally, why drugs with a specific mechanism of action are effective in some cancer types, not others?
 The exciting study shows that when a drug disrupts a task in which the tumor is specialized, the tumor is more sensitive.
 These and others are questions raised by the study.

 - Hausser J, Szekely P, Bar N, Zimmer A, Sheftel H, Caldas C, Alon U. Tumor diversity and the trade-off between universal cancer tasks.
 Nat Commun.
 2019 Nov 28;10(1):5423.